pyjokes/pyjokes/README.rst

 Install the `pyjokes` module with pip.

-See the `documentation`_ for installation instructions
+See the `documentation`_ for installation instructions.

 Usage
 =====